Developing Ways to Measure Safety and Efficacy for Tissue-engineered Products

 Our research is focused on elucidating the function of key cell-fate-determining factors important in evaluating the safety and efficacy of cellular therapies and tissue engineered products.
 The research projects are focused on evaluating requirements for specific molecules during embryonic organ development and in mouse models of cellular therapies.
 Because successful repair and regeneration of damaged tissue will require the same signaling pathways used for embryonic organ formation we expect findings from these two approaches to complement each other.

-We have used transgenic mice that allow the deletion or activation of Notch2 to study the functional requirements for Notch signaling during murine heart development.
-We are now performing studies on mice in which the B56 regulatory subunits of Protein Phosphatase 2a have been inactivated.
-Our findings demonstrate that mis-regulation of these conserved signaling pathways disrupt the normal expansion and differentiation of cardiac progenitor cells.
+We are phenotypically analyzing mice in which the B56 regulatory subunits of Protein Phosphatase 2A have been inactivated.
+Our findings demonstrate that mis-regulation of this conserved signaling pathway disrupts the normal expansion and differentiation of cardiac progenitor cells.
 This suggests that monitoring the expression of these molecules might be useful in evaluating the developmental status of cardiac progenitor cells used in therapies.

 Dev Dyn 2014 Jun;243(6):778-90